SUI-Components/sui/packages/sui-bundler/README.md

 **advice:** the alias option will not work for dev environment
 > The URL to the CDN **MUST** end with a slash `/`

+## OnlyHash

+In windows system filenames with `~` could produces errors.
+To avoid that you can use the flag `onlyHash` in your configurarion to go form names like `Home.123.js` to `123.js`.
+And that sould solve the issue.

 ## Offline